LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/_index.md

 | `<combined>`  | Creation of a stimulus that is a combination of two or more stimuli. |
 | `<repeated>`  | Repetition of an enclosed stimulus, which can be a single stimulus, a combined stimulus, or other repeated stimuli.
 This enables the creation of arbitrary stimulation patterns and waveforms. |

+Most of the attributes of these elements are calculated attributes that take two parameters: the program `context` and a free parameter `x`.
+The role of the free parameter x depends on the procedure that uses the component.
+In threshold estimation procedures, the free parameter `x` is the value that the threshold estimation algorithm adjusts to find the threshold.

 #### Pulse

+A pulse stimulus generates a constant signal with intensity `Is` for the duration `Ts`.
+Outside this interval, the stimulus is zero.

 ![](/images/Experitments_Procedures/Slide1.PNG)